 The type of biopsy performed depends on the location of the cancer.
 A separate biopsy may not be needed if the cancer is found on a CT scan (see below) and removal of the kidney is recommended.
-If surgery is recommended based on the results of other medical tests, such as a CT scan, many doctors will examine the tumor after it is removed during surgery, rather than in a separate procedure beforehand.
+If surgery is recommended based on the results of other medical tests, such as a CT scan, many doctors will examine the tumor after it is removed with surgery, rather than doing a separate procedure beforehand.
 The patient should carefully discuss the reasoning for a recommended biopsy option with his or her doctor.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.